DataBiosphere/data-portal/content/releases/2020-mar/replicating-the-release-analysis.md

 #### 8. Select Use Blank Configuration.
 A new page will appear with a Destination Workspace drop-down menu.
 #### 9. Select your destination workspace from this menu.
-An option will appear to go to your workspace.You will be redirected back into the Terra workflow configuration page.
+An option will appear to go to your workspace.
+You will be redirected back into the Terra workflow configuration page.

 ## Importing a workflow configuration file (JSON format)
 The sequencing data for all March 2020 Release datasets were generated using either 10x or Smart-seq2 technology.
 There are two Cumulus workflow configuration files available for Terra import depending on which sequencing technology (10x or Smart-seq2) was used for the dataset of interest.
 The technology will be specified next to the dataset on the [Release page](data.humancellatlas.org/explore/releases/2020-mar).
 The 2020-Mar-Landscape-Adult-Liver-10x dataset uses the 10x configuration.
-For all datasets, you can download the 10x configuration (JSON) [here](_downloads/10x_json.JSON) or the Smart-seq2 [here](_downloads/SS2_json.JSON).
+For all datasets, you can download the 10x configuration (JSON) [here](_downloads/10x_json.JSON) or the Smart-seq2 configuration [here](_downloads/SS2_json.JSON).

 After downloading the 10x_json.JSON (to be used with the 2020-Mar-Landscape-Adult-Liver-10x dataset), do the following: